Results

 EV ILVO

 Also for apple we collaborate with a private company.
 Likewise as the colleagues of LUH, we have been able to optimise the protocol to such an extent that we regenerated shoots originating from the same rootstock and scion cultivar.
-Besides, we established a tissue culture from some of the company's genepool and the first co-cultivation experiments on this material are currently running.
+Based on the first results, we also established coculture experiments with several cultivars/rootstocks of the company's genepool.
+Also on this material, shoots were regenerated, albeit at lower frequency than on the aforementioned test cultivars/rootstocks.
+Copy-number quantification of the inserted genes is currently ongoing on all obtained shoots.
+The first shoots are now also acclimatized and ready for a first phenotypic evaluation at the company in 2024.

 LUH